OVERVIEWOur Philosophy & Our Practice

 - Have progress reviewed annually when pupil, parents, school staff and external professionals will take account of the objectives identified in the pupil’s EHCP and of progress in addressing these.

-ASDAN provides opportunities for qualifications that also serve as measures of attainment.
+ASDAN course work also provides opportunities for qualifications that serve as measures of attainment in areas specific to individual interests.